seungwonoh5/object_detection_universal_adversarial_perturbations/README.md

-# Universal Adversarial Perturbations to Object Detection for Autonomous Vehicle-related Categories
+# Universal Adversarial Perturbations to Object Detection

 ## Description
-Official implementation of our paper "Resilience of Autonomous Vehicle Object Category Detections to Universal Adversarial Perturbations" for both training and evaluation.
+Official implementation of the paper "Resilience of Autonomous Vehicle Object Category Detections to Universal Adversarial Perturbations".

+# Adversarial Attack on Object Detection
+We experimented the effect of Universal Adversarial Perturbation using Projected Gradient Descent(PGD) on object detection.

+# Adversarial Defense on Object Detection
+Now that we have seen the effectiveness of universal adversarial perturbations on object detection, we searched for defenses that would work best on this attack.

+# References
+[1] M. Teli, S. Oh.
+Resilience of Autonomous Vehicle Object Category Detections to Universal Adversarial Perturbations.
+Arxiv.